* This is the Consumer Version. *

 When divers do not properly equalize pressure in the face mask with the water pressure during descent, the relatively lower pressure inside the mask causes it to act like a suction cup applied to the eyes and face.
 The difference in pressure inside and outside the mask causes blood vessels near the surface of the eyes (or on the face) to dilate, leak fluid, and finally burst and bleed.
 Although the eyes appear red and bloodshot, vision is not affected.
 Rarely, bleeding behind the eyes can occur, causing loss of vision.
 Bleeding of blood vessels in the face causes usually a bruised appearance.

-If pressure in the middle ear becomes lower than the water pressure during descent, the resulting stress causes a painful inward bulge of the eardrum (see The Eustachian Tube: Keeping Air Pressure Equal).
+If pressure in the middle ear becomes lower than the water pressure during descent, the resulting stress causes a painful inward bulge of the eardrum.
 When the pressure difference becomes high enough, the eardrum ruptures, resulting in a rush of cold water into the middle ear, causing vertigo (severe dizziness with a spinning sensation), disorientation, nausea, and sometimes vomiting.
-These symptoms may place divers at risk of drowning.
+These symptoms are hallmarks of ear barotrauma and may place divers at risk of drowning.
 The vertigo diminishes as the water in the ear reaches body temperature.
 A ruptured eardrum impairs hearing and may lead to a middle ear infection hours or days later, causing pain and producing discharge from the ear.
-The inner ear can be injured as well, causing a sudden loss of hearing, buzzing in the ear (tinnitus), and vertigo.
+The inner ear can be injured as well, causing a sudden loss of hearing, buzzing in the ear ( tinnitus), and vertigo.

 Breathing improperly from a regulator or using ear and sinus pressure-equalization techniques may cause divers to swallow small amounts of air during a dive.
 This air expands during ascent, causing abdominal fullness, cramps, pain, belching, and flatulence.
 These symptoms usually resolve on their own.
 Rarely, the stomach or intestine bursts, causing severe abdominal pain and severe illness.

 Doctors recognize barotrauma mainly by the nature of the symptoms and their onset in relation to diving.
 Depending on the symptoms, imaging tests may be done.
 For example, people with pulmonary barotrauma usually require chest x-rays.
-People with ear barotrauma may need to have their hearing tested.
+People with ear or eye barotrauma may need to have their hearing or vision tested.

 Pressure in the lungs and airways is automatically equalized with outside pressure when a supply of pressurized air is available at depth, as from a diving helmet or air tank.
 This pressurized air also equalizes pressure in the sinuses, as long as the openings to the sinuses are not narrowed, for example, by inflammation due to allergies or an upper respiratory tract infection.